one1erp/octopusMB-client/README.md

 | `stream`      | `true`                    | a readable stream                                                       |
 | `extra`       | `false`                   | string/object of any information you want to pass along with the stream |

+Client.clientExists(name) checkes whether a group or client name is connected to the octopusMB server It returnes a Promise with true or false response
 ## Contributors

 - [@drorv-one1](https://github.com/drorv-one1)